icann/icann-rdap/icann-rdap-client/README.md

 Also, add the commons library: `cargo add icann-rdap-common`.

-Both icann-rdap-common and icann-rdap-client can be compiled for WASM targets.
+Both [icann_rdap_common] and this crate can be compiled for WASM targets.

 Usage
 -----